mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 You'll see that the days leading up to your transplant are given minus number; Day −3, Day −2 etc. The day of your transplant is Day 0, and the days that follow are Day +1, Day +2 etc. Your healthcare team will use this format when they explain your transplant to you.

-<p class="move">Move: While you are in the outpatient clinic you will be cared for in a private room that has a bed and bathroom.
+<p class="move invisible">Move: While you are in the outpatient clinic you will be cared for in a private room that has a bed and bathroom.
 A light breakfast and lunch will be provided for you.
 There is a communal lounge with coffee and tea for caregivers.</p>

 ## Your Transplant Team
 <div class="image-placeholder"><p>Image Placeholder: Photograph of the outpatient transplant team would work, if printing is not an issue.</p></div>